ichiban/prolog/ARCHITECTURE.md

 We based our VM on one described in [A PORTABLE PROLOG COMPILER (Bowem et al. 83)](http://www.softwarepreservation.org/projects/prolog/lisbon/lpw83/p74-Bowen.pdf) which is presumably referred as ZIP by others.

-ZIP is a high-level VM which is written in Prolog.
+ZIP is a high-level VM written in Prolog.
 Thus, we had to bring missing control features in Go like nondeterminism and cut.
 Hence, our deviation from the original ZIP arose.

-### Opcode
+### Instructions

 We use the same VM opcodes you can find in the original paper: